Organizational Leadership (OLCU)

 OLCU 206 Business Skills for the Entrepreneur/Intrapreneur

 To most effectively navigate today's business environment, it is critical for business leaders to understand the dynamics of cross-functional teams.
 Likewise, it is important to foster a creative work environment that supports both entrepreneurship and intrapreneurship.
 The goal of this course is to learn how to maximize existing resources by capitalizing on innovation and synergy between diverse business units.
 This course is focused on developing effective and practical tools that will further critical thinking about business administration and instill an entrepreneurial spirit.
+This course is offered only through the School of Extended Education.
 3 credits.

 OLCU 220 Selected Topics in Organizational Leadership